| Title: | Visualize and Report Soil Health Data |

 label_heading |

-Column in |
+A column in |

 label_body |

-Column in |
+A column in |

-washi_data |> dplyr::distinct(latitude, longitude, .keep_all = TRUE) |> head(3) |> prep_for_map(label_heading = field_name, label_body = crop) |> dplyr::glimpse()
+washi_data |> dplyr::distinct(latitude, longitude, .keep_all = TRUE) |> dplyr::select(c(latitude, longitude, farm_name, crop)) |> head(3) |> prep_for_map(label_heading = farm_name, label_body = crop) |> dplyr::glimpse()washi_data |> dplyr::distinct(latitude, longitude, .keep_all = TRUE) |> dplyr::select(c(latitude, longitude, farm_name, crop)) |> head(3) |> prep_for_map(label_heading = farm_name, label_body = crop) |> dplyr::glimpse()

-pull_unique(df, target)
+pull_unique(df, target)pull_unique(df, target)

 df |